open-power/secvarctl/README.md

 		--usage
 		--help
 		-v , verbose, gives process info
-		-n <varName> , name of secure boot variable, used when generating an auth file, PKCS7, or when the input file contains hashed data rather than x509 (use '-n dbx'), current <varName> are: {'PK','KEK','db','dbx'}
+		-n <varName> , name of secure boot variable, used when generating an auth file, PKCS7, or when the input file contains hashed data rather than x509 (use '-n dbx'), current <varName> are: {'PK','KEK','db','dbx', 'sbat'}
 		-f force generation, skips validation of input file, assumes format to be correct -t <time> , where <time> is of the format described below. creates a custom timestamp used when generating an auth or PKCS7 file, if not given then current time is used, all times are in UTC format of <time> = 'YYYY-MM-DDThh:mm:ss' where: